OmriBaso/RToolZ/README.md

 # RToolZ
 A Stealthy Lsass Dumper - can abuse ProcExp152.sys driver to dump PPL Lsass.
 # What Is So Special About It?
-No calls to MiniDump or any dbghelp.lib methods, all of the dumping process is done MANUALLY by the dumper while
-reducing the dump size to minimal by removing unessacery data .
+No calls to MiniDump or any dbghelp.lib methods, all of the dumping process is done MANUALLY by the dumper while reducing the dump size to minimal by removing unessacery DLLs.

 # Methods & How to use